bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/monero-and-the-privacy-doom-principle-btcpp-cdmx.md

 But if they insist on staying with ring signatures, what they can do is they can have users obfuscate their transactions by sending the money to themselves repeatedly.
 On Monero, you need to do it something like a dozen times.
 On the Lantis, it's something like five times.
-And the big caveat is that if everyone else is also doing this, then you can actually get to a point where, because a user, by the time a user spends money to the landlord they've kind of recycled it through the output graph a dozen times and all of their decoys have been cycled through a dozen times by Everyone else who's doing the cycling.
+And the big caveat is that if everyone else is also doing this, then you can actually get to a point where, because a user, by the time a user spends money to the landlord they've kind of recycled it through the output graph a dozen times and all of their decoys have been cycled through a dozen times by everyone else who's doing the cycling.
 So as long as the whole ecosystem is continuously doing this cycling you can get to a point where the graph is noisy enough that the analytics break down, but I really don't suggest that as a solution because it hinges on a bunch of assumptions like everyone else has to be playing along.
 Everyone else has to still have their wallets running.
 If half your ecosystem disappears and only shows up during bull markets, then during the bear markets, the people who are trying to use the platform for privacy are much more exposed because that additional noise factor, hiding factor is not present.